Sai-Venky/saivenkatesh.github.io/_news/2021-03-04-OpenCVAICompetition.md

 inline: true
 ---

-Idea on "Virtual Learning" using Spatial AI has qualified for the <a href="https://opencv.org/opencv-ai-competition-2021/">OpenCV AI Comp.
-2021</a> Finals.
+Idea on "Virtual Learning" has qualified for the <a href="https://opencv.org/opencv-ai-competition-2021/">OpenCV AI Comp.
+2021</a> finals. #OneStepCloser